tjhelton/js-sc/scripts/tjScripts/archive_inspections/README.md

-# User Deactivation Script
+# Archive Inspections In Bulk

-This script archives inspections based on audit IDs provided in an `input.csv` file.
+This script archives inspections based on audit IDs provided in the `input.csv` file.
 The results are saved in an `output.csv` file, indicating the status of each archive request.

 ## Overview